 I am delighted to share with you our most recent Ofsted inspection report.
-As you know, Ofsted carried out a Section 8 inspection on 22-23rd January this year.
+As you know, Ofsted carried out a Section 8 inspection on 22-23rd January 2020.
 I am delighted to tell you that, following a thorough two-day inspection, Ofsted confirm that Bishop Justus is a Good school.

 During the inspection I was also pleased to receive feedback from inspectors about so much of the outstanding practice that goes on every day within our school setting.